 The surge in Home Purchases for Young Families

 In any discussion of home-buying trends, we must look at one of the most talked-about age demographics in real estate: the millennial generation.
 Conversations surrounding millennial homebuyers usually involve some mention of their general reluctance to buy a first home.
+(Click here to see all Northern Michigan Waterfront Lifestyle Homes for Sale)

 With young families and professionals setting real estate buying goals for the near future, we may quickly witness a corresponding surge in home purchases.